victor-likes-coding/sustainable-spaces/README.md

 - Create a fallback on fetching zillow data when the first method doesn't work
 - Filter zillow data
 - Add Spinner for data fetching property information from zillow

+3/13:

+We have beaten Zillow's anti-fetching mechanisms.
+Created a fallback for when fetching gives a forbidden response via puppeteer.

+Accomplishments today:

+- Create fallback on zillow scraping.